-Eight questions of equal marks are to be set, two in each of the four sections (A-D).
-Questions of sections A-D should be set from Units I-IV of the syllabus respectively.
-Questions may be subdivided into parts (not exceeding four).
-Candidates are required to attempt five questions, selecting at least one from each section.
-The fifth question may be attempted from any section.
-Each question will carry 8 marks.
+Two questions, each carrying 8 marks, from each of the Units I-IV (i.e. a total of eight questions) are to be set.
+Candidates are required to attempt five questions, selecting at least one from each unit.
+The fifth question may be attempted from any unit.

-Introduction to Managerial Economics: Introduction, concept, scope, significance of managerial economics.
+Introduction to Managerial Economics: Introduction, Concept, Scope, Significance of Managerial Economics.

-Distinction between Economics and Managerial Economics, Role of Managerial Economics & major Economic problems & tools of managerial economics, Functions of Managerial Economist.
+Distinction Between Economics and Managerial Economics, Role of Managerial Economics & Major Economic Problems & Tools of Managerial Economics, Functions of Managerial Economist..

-Demand and Supply: Introduction, concept of demand, Law of demand, change in demand & Quantity demanded, concept of supply, law of supply, demand & supply equilibrium.

-Elasticity of Demand and Supply: Price elasticity of demand, measurement, factors influencing price elasticity of demand.
-Income elasticity of demand, cross elasticity of demand, elasticity of supply, factors determining elasticity of supply.
+Demand and Supply: Introduction, Concept of Demand, Law of Demand, Change in Demand & Quantity Demanded, Concept of Supply, Law of Supply, Demand & Supply Equilibrium.
+Elasticity of Demand and Supply: Price Elasticity of Demand, Measurement, Factors Influencing Price Elasticity of Demand.
+Income Elasticity of Demand, Cross Elasticity of Demand.
+Elasticity of Supply, Factors Determining Elasticity of Supply.

-Production & Cost function: Production function, short run production, long run production, producer's equilibrium, types of production function.
-Concept of Cost, type of cost in long run and short run.
+Production & Cost function: Production Function, Short run Production, long run Production, Producer's Equilibrium, Types of Production Function.
+Concept of Cost, Type of Cost in Long run and Short run.